This theme is not as well known as famous athletes or singers.

 In order to find the right Plan, it all depends on your needs.
 Do you manage a single site?
 The Personal offer will be sufficient.

-On the other hand, if you regularly create sites for customers, the Unlimited plan offers a better return on investment, even more so if you pay for it lifetime.
+On the other hand, if you regularly create sites for customers, the Unlimited plan offers a better return on investment, even more so if you pay for the lifetime option.

-And compared to the competing solutions on the market, how does it go?
+And compared to the competing solutions on the market, how does it stack up?

 - GeneratePress It will cost you $49.95 for use on an unlimited number of sites.